kennardmah/dart-practice/README.md

 - Lab 04 - User Interaction
 - Lab 05 - Multiple Pages

-Solutions can be found in the following repository (/rosera/flutter_workshop)
+Other solutions can be found in the following repository (/rosera/flutter_workshop)